cccarl/pizza-tower-livesplit-one/README.md

 To be used with LiveSplit's WASM runtime.
 Can be downloaded in releases or build it yourself.

-Recommendation: Start IL runs with an offset of -0.21 and full game runs with an offset of -0.35 for better accuracy.
-Note that it resets by reading the score going back to 0, which might be inconvenient in levels like the tutorial.
+Note: War's final split is -0.21 seconds late, an offset could fix that.

 To do: share splits so that you don't have to guess how many you will need for ILs.
 It's usually around 20, I recommend having more than needed, do a run, then remove the remaining empty splits.
+As an alternative it's possible to disable the room splits in the settings.

 To build you need to add to the rust toolchain: